The program offers a Bachelor of Arts in Human Biology, as well as a minor and an honors program.

 HUMBIO 129.
 Critical Issues in International Women's Health.
 4 Units.

 Women's lives, from childhood through adolescence, reproductive years, and aging.
 Economic, social, and human rights factors, and the importance of women's capacities to have good health and manage their lives in the face of societal pressures and obstacles.
-Emphasis is on life or death issues of women's health that depend on their capacity to negotiate or feel empowered, including maternal mortality, violence, HIV/AIDS, reproductive health, and sex trafficking.
+Emphasis is on life or death issues of women's health that depend on women's capacity to exercise their human rghts including maternal mortality, violence, HIV/AIDS, reproductive health, and sex trafficking.
 Organizations addressing these issues.
 A requirement of this class is participation in public blogs.
 Prerequisites: Human Biology core or equivalent or consent of instructor.

 Same as: FEMGEN 129.